 To a lesser extent, the breed of chicken will also be a part of the puzzle.
-Some breeds like the Asil, Cornish, Buckeye, and Sumatra are extremely aggressive and might attack your dog.
-These birds will be challenging to raise alongside a dog.
+Some breeds like the Asil, Cornish, Buckeye, and Sumatra are extremely aggressive.
+These birds will be challenging to raise alongside a dog, as they might attack them.
 You will need to find a friendlier chicken, like the Austraslorp, Silkies, or Cochin, for a better chance at cohabitation.

 2. Train Your Dog

 Once you know what breed of dog and chicken you will use, the next step is proper training.

 If possible, get your dog used to the chickens at a very early age for the best chance of long and happy lives together.
 You can still train older dogs, but the process is much easier if you start with a puppy.